Feel-ix-343/markdown-oxide/README.md

 ## Installation for Neovim (there is no VS code plugin yet)

-Make sure rust is installed properly
+Make sure rust is installed properly and that you are using nvim cmp (I am not sure if it works in other completion engines)

 1. Clone the repo
 2. `Cargo build --release`